gzweigle/open-hybrid-piano/hardware/research/integrated_processing_system_2/README.md

 When designing an SCA board that uses the +3.3V Digital input, the current draw of TFT display and Can bus must be considered.

 According to a Teensy 4.1 schematic on the PJRC website, there is an LDO on the Teensy 4.1 that drives the 3.3V digital power supply, from the +5V power input.
-This LDO appears to tolerate a shorted output indefinitely.
+Reading information from PJRC website, the LDO appears maybe can tolerate a shorted output indefinitely.
+However, for safety, do not accidentally short the +3.3 Volt Digital line to ground.

 ![ips20_33dv_pcb](ips20_33dv_power.png)